nikolaevav/galleria-rails/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install galleria-rails

 ## Usage

-Then you need to require the javascript in your application.js.
+You need to require the javascript in your application.js.

     //= require galleria

-Then you can include the classic theme by adding this
+Optionally you can include the classic theme by adding this

     //= require galleria/classic

 and the corresponding theme stylesheet file into your application.css

     *= require galleria/classic

 ## Contributing